Accountability. That is the name of the game these days in the world of fundraising.

 - Each negotiation pertaining to that ask,

 - Whether or not the final ask was approved or declined, and

 - If approved, the details of the anticipated gift.

 These contact reports document the success (or failure) of prospect negotiation.
 The reports can identify areas of improvement for specific MGOs and track trends over time.

-The last piece of major gifts officers’ accountability is reporting.
+The last piece of major gift counsel accountability is reporting results.

 All of the documentation and care in prospect assignment is of little value without a public way of showing MGO performance.
 Regular reports showing the MGO performance both by major fundraising office, as well as by individual are needed.
 Both sets of reports should be distributed to senior management in the advancement office.
 In the case of the unit report, details based on the stages of prospect development should reflect the goals for each unit, current tally, and percent of goal achieved.